MFA in Visual Studies

 During the semester prior to graduation, the graduate thesis committee will approve the student to proceed with the final steps toward graduation, composing the written thesis and mounting the thesis exhibition.

 Time Limit and Extensions

-The time limit for completion of the MFA degree is 5 years.
+The time limit for completion of the MFA degree is 8 years from the first semester of enrollment.
 Time spent in military service is excluded.
 For an extension for other reasons the student must petition the Graduate School through his/her chair/major advisor.
 The five-year period will extend from the beginning of the first semester of enrollment in which the student is accepted to the MFA degree program to the date of his/her clearance to graduate.

 The graduate thesis committee approves the thesis exhibition and written thesis.
 During the final semester, the MFA candidate installs a thesis exhibition.
 The candidate thereafter presents a final draft of the written thesis that defends the conceptual and philosophical ideas of the final body of artwork.
 Thesis exhibition pieces discussed must be included as images in the written thesis.
 Each degree candidate must pass a final two-hour oral examination conducted by the graduate thesis committee.
 The presentation must focus on aspects of academic study related to visual and written aspects of the thesis work.
 Following final approval of the thesis exhibition and the written thesis, the MFA candidate will officially submit documentation of the theses to the graduate school before the end of the semester in which the exhibition is presented.

 Fall semester deadline (priority for campus scholarships): January 18.
 Please note those wanting to compete for A&S Graduate Fellowship Awards need to apply by January 1st.

 Minimum TOEFL scores: Internet-based test (iBT): 80, Paper-based test (PBT): 550.

 - Minimum GPA: 3.0